Tutorial: Get started with logging and tracing

 In this tutorial, you will perform all the steps using the ACCOUNTADMIN role.
 In general practice, however, you would use roles with privileges specifically defined for the action you’re performing.
 For example, you might have separate roles for developers who create UDFs, for analysts who query collected log and trace data, and so on.

-For more about roles, refer to Switch your active role and Access control considerations.
+For more about roles, see Switch your active role and Access control considerations.

 In this section, you’ll create a warehouse and database you’ll need for the tutorial.
 You’ll also begin using the ACCOUNTADMIN role, which is required to execute some of the statements in this tutorial.